Bachelor-of-Science-in-DS-and-AI/Year-1---Trimester-1---Probability-and-Statistics---T1---25_BDSDF114/README.md

 #### ✅ Week 3: Elements of Probability

+- <b> Module Description </b>

+<p align = "justify"> In this module, you will be introduced to the basics of set theory and probability.
+You will learn about the axioms of probability and conditional probability.
+You will understand the difference between dependent and independent events.
+You will also explore one of the important concepts in data science (machine learning), i.e., Bayes’ formula. </p>

+- <b> Level Learning Objectives </b>
+    - After completing this module, you will be able to:
+      - Define a possible outcome of an experiment through sample space and its subset as an event.
+      - Represent the characteristics of the outcomes, such as unions, intersections, or complements.
+      - Illustrate events as a graphical representation and the algebra of such events as Venn diagrams.
+      - Give a mathematical viewpoint for axioms of probability and a general principle of counting.

 | Lesson No. / Activity | Video / Reading Title | Practice Quiz |
 |--------|-------------|---------------|
 | **Lesson 1: Introduction to Probability** | **Video 1: Basics of Probability** | Week 3.1: Practice Quiz – Basics of Probability  |